 Check for upper age limits

 Many pet insurance companies will only insure pets until they reach a certain age.
 Once your dog reaches the age of 12, for example, they might drop your coverage — even if you never filed a claim.

 Not every pet insurance company has an upper age limit, but premiums can increase as your pet grows older when they are more likely to need medical care.

 All care providers are in-network

 With most veterinarians and animal hospitals being in-network, your primary focus can be on deductibles and the monthly premium cost.
 A deductible can be per-incident or an annual deductible.
-Some plans might require a certain spending requirement for particular treatments.
-For example, you might have to pay the first $400 for cancer treatment each year before your insurance company starts covering any related treatments for the rest of the year.
+Some plans might require spending requirements for particular treatments.
+For example, you might have to pay the first $400 for cancer treatment each year before your insurance company starts covering any related therapies for the rest of the year.

-Other insurance companies have a per-incident deductible requiring you to pay the first $100 of each routine vet visit and the company will pay everything in excess of $100 for that visit.
-The next time your pet has a visit, you will be responsible for the first $100 again.
+Other insurance companies have a per-incident deductible requiring you to pay the first $100 of each routine vet visit, and the company will pay everything over $100 for that visit.
+The next time your pet has an appointment, you will be responsible for the first $100 again.

 Some companies cover alternative therapy